Skip to content

 Share article

 A basil plant from the supermarket rarely survives more than a few weeks.
-However, those who manage to turn the potted plant into a permanent resident in the kitchen, on the balcony, or in the garden, or even grow their own basil plants, can enjoy a bountiful and aromatic harvest.
+Those who manage to turn the potted plant into a permanent resident in the kitchen, on the balcony, or in the garden, or even grow their own basil plants, can enjoy a bountiful and aromatic harvest.
 It’s frustrating, though, when holes suddenly appear in the basil leaves.
 What are the causes?
-And how can the holes be avoided?
+And how can the holes be prevented?

 Reasons for Holes in Basil Leaves

 Basil needs sun, warmth, and plenty of water.
-Yet, despite all the care, the leaves can suddenly become perforated.
+Yet, despite all the care, the leaves can suddenly become riddled with holes.
 The cause often lies with animal visitors–and sometimes with care mistakes.

-Tip: Place the pot on a raised surface or attach copper tape around the pot’s edge–this keeps slugs away.
-Coffee grounds or mandarin peels can also be effective against slugs.
+Tip: Place the pot on a raised surface or attach copper tape around the pot’s edge–this keeps snails away.
+Coffee grounds or mandarin peels can also be effective against snails.

 Aphids and Thrips